nkuzmanovski/nkuzmanovski.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Starting this summer, I will be a Rev. Howard J. McKenna CSC Postdoctoral Research Associate at the University of Notre Dame.
+I am a Kenna Postdoctoral Research Associate at the University of Notre Dame.
-My postdoc mentors are Juan Migliore and David Galvin.
+My research interests are in Hilbert functions, Macaulay theorems, lex ideals, discrete isoperimetric problems, and intersection results like the Erdős–Ko–Rado theorem.

-Currently, I am a math graduate student at the University of Nebraska-Lincoln.
+At Notre Dame, I am mentored by Juan Migliore and David Galvin.

-My research interests are in discrete isoperimetric inequalities, Hilbert functions, Macaulay theorems, lex ideals, and intersection results like the Erdős–Ko–Rado theorem.
+I finished my PhD at the University of Nebraska-Lincoln in 2024.
-Jamie Radcliffe and Alexandra Seceleanu are my advisors.
+Jamie Radcliffe and Alexandra Seceleanu were my advisors.
 My undergraduate years were spent at the University of Wisconsin-Superior.
 I graduated in 2018 with a B.S. in mathematics and computer science.
 Sergei Bezrukov and Steven Rosenberg had an enormous influence on my life during my stay there.